Texas Early Learning Council Members*positions determined by counting from left to right

 Alferma Giles, Ph.D.
-(Dir. of the Texas Head Start State Collaboration Office at The UT Health Science Center at Houston CLI)
+(Director of the Texas Head Start State Collaboration Office at the Children's Learning Institute, UT Health Science Center at Houston)

 Dr. Alferma Giles is the Director of the Head Start State Collaboration Office, located at the Children’s Learning Institute at The University of Texas at Houston.
 She provides leadership/management oversight for all initiatives of the Texas Head Start State Collaboration Office, including the Texas Early Childhood Professional Development System.
 Dr. Giles has been in the early childhood field for over 36 years working in various capacities.
 She received her Bachelor’s degree in Child Development from the University of Arkansas at Pine Bluff, and her Master’s and Doctorate degrees in Education Administration from Madison University.

-Melissa Horton (Franchise owner with Primrose Schools and President of the Texas Licensed Child Care Assocation)
+Melissa Hoisington (Franchise owner with Primrose Schools and former President of the Texas Licensed Child Care Assocation)

-Melissa Horton is the President of the Texas Licensed Childcare Association and has been a Franchise Owner with Primrose Schools for the last 7 years.
+Melissa Hoisington is the former President of the Texas Licensed Childcare Association, a Franchise Owner with Primrose Schools, and was recently elected to serve a 2 year term on the Primrose Advisory Council.
 She holds a Bachelor's Degree in Early Childhood Education, and the majority of her 20 year career has been spent in childcare administration.

-Becky Huss-Keeler Ph.D (Associate Professor of Early Childhood Education at the University of Houston-Clear Lake)
+Becky Huss-Keeler, Ph.D (Professor of Early Childhood Education at the University of Houston-Clear Lake)

-Jerletha McDonald (Licensed home child care center provider and the owner and director of Kiddie Corner Learning Center)
+Jerletha McDonald (Previous licensed home child care center provider and the CEO of the Arlington DFW Child Care Association)

 Jerletha McDonald is social entrepreneur, event coordinator, consultant, trainer, and national speaker.
 Jerletha owned and operated Kiddie Korner Family Childcare Center in Arlington, Texas for 14 years.
 Jerletha is also the founder and CEO of the Arlington DFW Child Care Association and Radio Host of the Jerletha McDonald Show, Everything Childcare, where she and her co-host discuss everything childcare, and provide a platform for early childhood professionals to shine!
 Jerletha has a degree in Child Development and Family Studies with a minor in Early Childhood Intervention from Stephen F. Austin State University.
 In 2010 Jerletha interned with Camp Fire USA First Texas Council in the Work Family Division.
 There she gained and developed the skills to run and conduct early childhood professional development trainings and events.
 Jerletha is a proud member of the National Association for the Education of the Young Child (NAEYC) and proudly serves on the board of directors for the Dallas and Fort Worth TexasAEYC Affiliate Chapters.
 Jerletha is also a member of the National Family Child Care Association (NAFCC).
 Jerletha is a proud servant of her community and advocate for the field of Early Childhood Education.
 Jerletha has a special interest in the economic security and leadership development of women and girls.
 Her passion for business and the childcare profession inspired her to form the Arlington DFW Child Care Provider Association in February of 2014.
 Jerletha enjoys traveling across the county training and advocating for Children Early Childhood Educators.
 She is involved in the Early Matters Dallas Coalition (DEA) and the Ft.
 Worth Early Learning Alliance (ELA).
 Jerletha is also a proud member of the Arlington, Texas MLK planning committee.
 In April of 2016, Jerletha was recognized by the Grand Prairie NAACP as one of the Most Influential Women in Business.
 In 2017 Jerletha received the Early Matters Dallas Bright Spot Award.
 Jerletha has went on to receive numerous awards and recognitions for business and child care excellence.
 Jerletha is also a 2018 NAEYC Legacy Scholar recipient.
 Jerletha is on a mission to innovate and advocate for early childhood professionals all over the county, bringing much needed awareness to the early childhood educators who run this profession!

-Stephanie Rubin (CEO of the non-profit organization Texans Care for Children)
+Stephanie Rubin (CEO of Texans Care for Children)